 This article was originally written in 2010 and the truth of this statement has been, and continues to be, very true.
 Don’t waste your money on yellow page advertising.

 8. My business moved do I have to pay my yellow pages ad?

 This search phrase gave me a nice snicker.
 Just think, if this person’s marketing was all internet based, he could make the necessary changes at NO COST.
 Instead, he’s stuck paying for words on a yellow sheet of paper that are sending customers to the wrong address.
 OUCH.

-9. Why a business should not buy a yellow pages ad?
+9. Why should a business not buy a yellow pages ad?

-Boy could I list about 50 reasons for this one, but we’ll just give 4 for the sake of time:
+Boy, could I list about 50 reasons for this one, but we’ll just give 4 for the sake of time: